-Adjusted Return on Stockholders' Equity = ((GAAP Net Income - Impact from the LPT Agreement - (Realized and unrealized gains on Investments, net x (1 - the Enacted Tax Rate)) / (Avg. (prior year Adjusted Stockholders' Equity + current year Adjusted Stockholders' Equity)).
+Adjusted Return on Stockholders' Equity = ((GAAP Net Income - Impact from the LPT Agreement - (Realized and unrealized gains on Investments, net x (1 - the Enacted Tax Rate)) / (Avg. (prior year Adjusted Stockholders' Equity)).

 Impact from the LPT Agreement = Amortization of the Deferred Gain related to losses + amortization of the Deferred Gain related to contingent commission + impact of LPT Reserve Adjustments + impact of LPT Contingent Commission Adjustments.